 reThink Green is using its networks and infrastructure to support community led endeavours, which build a sustainable Sudbury.

 Typical services for a shared platform project include accounting, insurance, and office space.
 It may also include staff time, access to equipment, and mentorship.
 Each partnership is different depending on the needs of the project.

 The initiative being supported contributes to the operating costs of reThink Green, which is less costly to the project than operating independently.
 By working with reThink Green, the project may be able to access funding that would not otherwise be available.The shared platform is an excellent way for reThink Green to leverage its existing assets to support community projects.

-reThink Green is currently hosting two shared platform projects: Clean Air Sudbury and the Community Food Forest.
+reThink Green is currently hosting three shared platform projects: Clean Air Sudbury, the Sudbury Community Food Forest, and the Sustainable New Agri-Food Products & Productivity (SNAPP) Program.
 If you are planning or leading a community project, please get in touch with reThink Green if you think Shared Platform would be a good fit for your initiative.

 Sudbury Shared Harvest works to connect food grown in private or community gardens with people who need it.
-Their first program Fruit for All focuses on connected Sudburians who have surplus fruit in their yard with people who can use it.
+Their first program, Fruit for All, focused on connecting Sudburians who have a surplus of fruit in their yards with people that can use it.